 „I trust Babo, he’s my government,“ Kantarevic said.

-To the governments in Sarajevo and Zagreb, Abdic is a traitor, a maverick commander and politician, a corrupt one-time factory manager who always ran the Bihac pocket like a fiefdom.
+As for governments in Sarajevo and Zagreb Abdic is a traitor, a maverick commander and politician, a corrupt one-time factory manager who always ran the Bihac pocket like a fiefdom.

 And all what happens in the middle East is just continuation of the same policy.
 But if you have been told the truth about the war in Bosnia, they won’t be able to apply the same method of destruction elsewhere.
 As soon as the World opens their eyes and rationally recognize the truth (which is very difficult after numerous layers of bias, lies and false wictimhood covered it) , there will be hope that this violence would stop.